 Nutram Total Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

-The Nutram Total Grain Free product line includes five dry dog foods.
+The Nutram Total Grain Free product line includes 6 dry dog foods.

 Each recipe below includes its related AAFCO nutrient profile when available on the product’s official webpage: Growth, Maintenance, All Life Stages, Supplemental or Unspecified.